Take Five: Dr. Peter Will

 I try to do things that I think need to be done that I’ve never done before.
 And it’s scary.
 Let me give you an example.
 I’d gone to a couple of NCAA national meetings in 2011 and 2012, and there were major workshops and presentations about diversity - particularly gender diversity, gender equity and LGBT (lesbian-gay-bisexual-transgendered) issues, rights and so on.
 Suddenly, I remembered something from grade school.
 We were learning to write, and a little boy in the next row, they tied his left hand down because we weren’t supposed to write with our left hand.
 He wasn’t doing anything wrong.
 Retrospectively, it sort of frightened me.
 Why would you do that?
 Handedness is a natural choice.
 All of us make it, left-handed or right-handed.
 Well, there is another natural choice we make: straight or gay.
 That comparison came to me last spring and I realized, this is really important and we’ve got to do something about it.

 As FAR, I have a bully pulpit.
-So we had two LGBT sensitivity training sessions in August; one for the coaching and athletic staff and one for Student Affairs, RAs, RDs, Admission - people that interact with students the most.
+So we had two LGBT sensitivity training sessions in August; one for the coaching and athletic staff and one for Student Affairs, Resident Assistants, Resident Directors, Admissions - people that interact with students the most.
 The football players were to arrive the next day, so I wanted to have this top of mind.

 Through the GLVC we got a microgrant for a sensitivity training speaker, a poster campaign, and three magazine subscriptions for the LGBT community on campus.
 Those three things set a base for the first year, to build awareness.